SanchesMartins/watertimeprojet/README.md

 >  * seconds: S, SEC, SECONDS
 >  * minutes: M, MIN, MINUTES,
 >  * hours: H, HOUR, HOURS

+> start_at/end_at: If both configurations are missing or set with None value, the script will notify ownes as configured in interval
+> Use time in HH:mm (24h format)

 #### Language
 Language file is a json with three keys: